How to Fix Taskbar Showing in Fullscreen

 - Introduction

 - Method 1.
-Turn on the taskbar auto-hide
+Turn on Taskbar Auto-Hide

 - Method 2.
 Update Windows